jamesnhero/qmk_firmware/keyboards/xd75/keymaps/hero/readme.md

 * rearranged symbols & modifiers
 * alligned F keys with digits
 * created new layer with numpad on RHS
+* underglow based on layer / lock status
+    * when on default layer, green = capslock on, off = capslock off
+    * when on numpad layer, blue = numlock on, off = numlock off

 Possible future changes:
-* underglow based on layer / lock status
 * additional key mappings on function layer
+* RGB fade in / out

 ## Default Layer
 ![HERO Default Layer]()